 Why Modular Panels Are More Sustainable

 Historically, the global construction industry has played a large part in spiking carbon emissions and causing other forms of environmental waste.
-Thankfully, this is expected to change with the use of modular prefabricated panels in the construction industry.
+Thankfully, this is expected to change with the use of sustainable modular prefabricated panels in the construction industry.

 Modular panels offer many benefits, making them the preferred choice when sustainability in a construction project is of utmost importance.
 Are you planning a sustainable building project?
 If so, here are a few key reasons why modular panels can help you achieve your sustainability goals.

 Did you know that traditional building methods generate around 56 million tons of debris annually?
 That’s a whole lot of waste that will adversely influence the environment.
 The good news is that with modular panels, there is a great reduction in the waste of construction material.

 That is because modular panels are built at facilities that use uniform modular construction materials and precise planning and measurements.
 This way, the modular panels are custom-built to match the facility’s purpose.

 There is little to no construction material waste since all the modular panels are efficiently built, so the risk of mistakes and wasted materials is minimized.
 All that is needed on-site is the installation of the prefabricated panels.

 One of the major reasons why modular panels are more sustainable for building projects is because they use recycled materials.
 Many durable modular panels are made from recycled wood, glass, steel and aluminum.
 The best part is that even more innovative recycled materials are being used.
 Using recycled materials is a huge plus for the environment because materials that could have ended up as environmental waste are being repurposed to be used in construction projects.